thermalCat/numerical/README.md

 With this project I'll recreate & revisit as much of the task as I can, and as a bonus I'll test drive some of the AI code tools everyone's banging on about.

-The code is contained within a single file: [taylor.py](taylor.py) which is run without any parameters, as it stands.
+The simulation code is contained within a single file: [simulate_earth_moon_transfer.py](simulate_earth_moon_transfer.py).
+An example of use is provided [example.py](example.py) which gets fairly close to the moon, but actual transfer hasn't been implemented yet.
+The Dependancies are:
+* numpy 1.21.2
+* scipy 1.10.1
-Dependancies are numpy 1.21.2 and matplotlib 3.4.3
+* matplotlib 3.4.3

 I've selected [CoPilot](https://copilot.microsoft.com/) for a chatbot and [GitHub-CoPilot](https://github.com/features/copilot)  as an AI Coding Assistant, as it integrates easily into VS-Code.
 For brevity, I'll refer to these as Copilot and GitHub-AI respectively.